Eiara/salt-tutorial/README.md

 # Salt Vagrant Env

 This is a very basic Salt master + two Salt minions that connect to it.

-Keys are not yet automatically generated or provisioned, so salt-key will need to be run on the master system.
+Pre-seeded keys for the minions are automatically generated during controller bootup, and accepted by the master during initialistion.
+Since these are dev keys, obviously don't use them for anything.

-Uses the `ubuntu/trusty` base box, for consistency and sensibility
+Uses the `ubuntu/trusty` base box, for consistency and sensibility.